 - Your designer and installer should be Clean Energy Council accredited, and follow the design and installation standards.

 - Comply with Australian and New Zealand regulations.

 - Follow all local, state, territory, and federal regulations, particularly electrical safety.

 Suppose the capacity of the small-generation unit exceeds the restrictions mentioned above.
 In that case, it will be categorised as a power station and must be accredited as such under the Large-scale Renewable Energy Target.

 The system could be eligible for large-scale generation certificates if accreditation is successful.

 How to claim the Australian government incentive

-Although most owners choose to entrust the creation of their small-scale technology certificates to a registered agent, you can alternatively manufacture and exchange the certificates yourself.
+Although most owners choose to entrust the claiming of their small-scale technology certificates to a registered agent, you can alternatively manufacture and exchange the certificates yourself.

 This procedure entails:

 - Determining the viability of the proposed small-scale renewable energy system